mdlincoln/clipr/README.md

 > Limited exceptions may be allowed in interactive sessions if the
 > package obtains confirmation from the user.

+For this reason, `write_clip()` will error by default in non-interactive use, which includes CRAN tests.

 ### Linux utility availability

 clipr’s functionality on X11-based systems depends on the installation